Why Do Men Go Bald? (& What You Can Actually Do About It)

 Is Hair Loss Inherited from Your Father or Mother?

 Both!
 You can inherit the genes from either side of your family.
-Scientists have found that male pattern baldness is polygenic-meaning many genes, not just one, influence it, and these can come from either side of your family.
-The AR gene on the X chromosome plays a significant role but is not the only factor.
+Scientists have found that male pattern baldness is polygenic, meaning that many genes, not just one, influence it, and these can come from either side of the family.
+The AR gene on the X chromosome plays a significant role, but is not the only factor.